What Is an ETF Screener?

-An ETF screener, also called an ETF filter, typically consists of an internet-based or software program that helps users find ETFs after setting certain criteria to narrow down or filter the search from every ETF available on the market.
-The screener returns a handful of funds to analyze more closely.
+An ETF screener typically consists of an internet-based or software program that helps users find exchange-traded funds (ETFs) after setting certain criteria to narrow down or filter the search from every ETF available on the market.

 When using an ETF screener, the investor usually searches for a particular type of ETF, such as a large-cap stock ETF.
 The investor can then use the ETF screener to display all of the publicly traded ETFs categorized as large-cap stock, or a sub-category like large-cap growth or large-cap value, and then have the screener sort the funds by a data subset, such as their expense ratio or historic annualized rate of return.

 The majority of ETFs track a benchmark index or asset, similar to how index mutual funds work, but the best ETFs generally have the lowest expense ratios.